DV

 Strategy & risk

-SPYI tracks S&P 500 Index with an options approach, while SPYT tracks S&P with a basket approach.
-Beta is 0.69 for SPYI and 0.8938 for SPYT, indicating SPYI is less volatile relative to the market.
+SPYI tracks S&P 500 Index with an options approach, while SPYT tracks S&P. Beta is 0.7 for SPYI and 0.8938 for SPYT, making SPYI the less volatile of the two by this measure.

 SPYT beta0.8938